samiahmedsiddiqui/trim-characters/README.md

 [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url] [![Build Status][travis-image]][travis-url] [![AppVeyor Build Status][appveyor-image]][appveyor-url] [![Dependency Status][dependency-image]][dependency-url]

 Trims text to a certain number of characters.
-You can define either to break word to maintain the number of characters limit or characters limit may decreases to avoid breaking words.
+You can define either to break-word to maintain the number of characters limit or characters limit may decrease to avoid breaking words.

 ## Install